 - Note: There will also be a charge for ‘HST.’
 HST is Harmonized sales tax.
 Your basic sales tax as you might expect.

-- When you’ve added the items you would like click ‘Checkout.’
+- Once you’ve added the items you want, click ‘Checkout.’

 - By clicking ‘Same as Client Mailing Address’ under Billing Address your information will auto-populate from your account information.